FarronF/limerick-council-meetings/meetings/2014/09/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes of Meeting - Municipal District of Newcastle West - 2nd July 2014.md

 held on the first Wednesday of every month at 10.00 a.m.
 It was noted that the next

-Meeting would take place on Wednesday, 3rd September, 2014 at 10.00 a.m.---
+Meeting would take place on Wednesday, 3rd September, 2014 at 10.00 a.m.
+---
 2

 3.